bmgraves/grub2adm/README.md

 With elevated privledges run the "install.sh" script, this will install all the necessary files. the default install location for the command is "/usr/sbin" this is changable within the install.sh script.

-Currently there are two working features that can be used:
+Currently there are a few working features that can be used:

-grub2adm list - Lists all the currently known boot options. grub2adm set-default - This can be used with either a "string" value, or a numerical value as found in the "list" option.
+grub2adm list - Lists all the currently known boot options. grub2adm set-default - This can be used with either a "string" value, or a numerical value as found in the "list" option. grub2adm user list - Lists all the users in the config files.

 # Roadmap
 - (COMPLETE)  Get working Argument parsing.
 - (COMPLETE)  List available boot options in intelligent way.
 - (COMPLETE)  Ability to set-default boot options
 - (COMPLETE)  List-boot Options
+- (COMPLETE)  List grub2 users
+- (IN-PROG)   Finalize formatting options for user listings
 - (IN-PROG)   Manage grub2 users
-- (IN-PROG)   List grub2 users
 - (IN-PROG)   Set grub2 Password
 - (PENDING)   Set Boot Options
 - (PENDING)   Set grub2 password for individual menu items